NRRI/stressor_lib/euc_distance/README.rst

    "agricultural".

 #.
 Within each category, the `MaxRel` value is determined, this is
-   the maxium value of the rescaled stressors for that watershed.
+   the maximum value of the rescaled stressors for that watershed.
    In the example data there's only one stressor in the agricultural category, so ``ag_mxr`` is the same as ``pcntag_nrm``, the rescaled percent agricultural land cover stressor.
 For the